SKfraz04/e-Aurum/docs/faq.md

 <details>
   <summary>What is e‑Aurum?</summary>

-  e‑Aurum is a blockchain-based digital gold platform where each EAU token represents 1 gram of physical gold stored in secure vaults with Brinks.
+  e‑Aurum is a blockchain-based digital gold platform where each eAU token represents 1 gram of physical gold stored in secure vaults with Brinks.
 It allows users to buy, sell, and redeem digital gold easily via web and mobile.

 </details>

 <details>
   <summary>Is each token really backed by physical gold?</summary>

   Yes.
-Each EAU token is 100% backed by 1 gram of gold, with Brinks vault verification.
+Each eAU token is 100% backed by 1 gram of gold, with Brinks vault verification.
 The platform uses a Proof of Reserve system that includes token burn/mint transparency and third-party audits.

 </details>

 <details>
-  <summary>Can I trade EAU on other exchanges?</summary>
+  <summary>Can I trade eAU on other exchanges?</summary>

-  Initially, EAU is tradable only within the e‑Aurum ecosystem to maintain price stability and avoid DEX volatility.
+  Initially, eAU is tradable only within the e‑Aurum ecosystem to maintain price stability and avoid DEX volatility.
 Future listings on centralized exchanges (CEXs) are planned.

 </details>

 <details>
   <summary>Is there a minimum amount to buy or redeem?</summary>

-  There is no minimum for buying EAU.
+  There is no minimum for buying eAU.
 However, physical redemption may have minimum gram thresholds depending on logistics and delivery method.

 </details>